flatironinstitute/sciware/07_RemoteWork/content.md

 ## Feedback

 - Future sessions
-   - More language/technology-specific topics
-   - git/github
+   - Intro to Julia
-   - Low-level parallelism/optimization
-   - Intel visit
+   - Optimizing Python Numeric Computing Performance
-- Send us feedback or suggest more on #sciware
+- Suggest topics and vote on options in #sciware Slack